adamgian/minify-selectors/crates/parse_selectors/info.md

 ```

 > **Please note:**
 minify-selectors will not be able to detect class or ID names that are in variables or in strings.
+Will be resolved with [#11](https://github.com/adamgian/minify-selectors/issues/11).

 ```js
 // 😢